rhysd/conflict-marker.vim/README.md

 ## Installation

-Please copy below files to corresponding directories in your "~/.vim" directory.

-- plugin/conflict_marker.vim
-- autoload/conflict_marker.vim
-- autoload/conflict_marker/detect.vim
-- autoload/unite/sources/conflict.vim (if you use unite.vim)
-- doc/conflict-marker.txt

-Please do `:helptags ~/.vim/doc` to generate help tags.
+Please follow the instruction in `:help add-package`.

-If you use a plugin manager, please follow its instruction and documentation to install.
+If you use some plugin manager, please follow its instruction and documentation to install.
 For example, you can install this plugin with [neobundle.vim](https://github.com/Shougo/neobundle.vim).

 ```vim